Ethics and Policies

 Sin-Chn Scientific Press encourages and supports authors from low-income countries to disseminate their research achievements by offering APC waivers or discounts.
 Such applications can be sent to editorial_office@sin-chn.net.
 The publisher grants certain APC discounts to reviewers and editors, and discounts will be given on a case-by-case basis by the journal office.

-When applying for waivers or discounts, authors should provide basic information, including: name and affiliation of all authors, article ID and title, journal title, and reason for applying a waiver or discount.
+When applying for waivers or discounts, authors should provide basic information, including: name and affiliation of all authors, article ID and title, journal title, and reason for applying for a waiver or discount.
 Waivers or discounts may be granted on a case-by-case basis.